MauricioSan0809/The-Double-Pendulum-/README.md

 ## Potential Energy

-The gravitational potential energy of each mass is determined by its vertical position.
+The gravitational potential energy of each mass depends on its vertical position.

 For the first mass,